abstractguy/TSO_project/README.md

 ## Electronics
 The minimalistic Printed Circuit Board features an ESP32 as the motor-driving microcontroller.
 Altium design files are provided in the electronics/ folder.
+A standard ESP32-WROOM-32 module is the microcontroller.
+A CP2109 USB to serial chip is used to program it and transfer data from a Micro-USB connector.
+An unused SD card slot is available if more external memory is required.
+A MCP16311T-E/M step-down regulator taps 12 volts from the jack barrel connector to provide the 5 volts servomotors need to function.
+A fixed output Complementary Metal Oxide Semiconductor Low-Dropout regulator (TC1264) taps 5 volts from the USB connector to provide 3.3 volts for the other circuits.
+One Light Emitting Diode confirms that regulator provides the 3.3 volts.
+There is one GPIO-controllable LED and one push button plugged on another GPIO.
+Another push button is plugged to the EN pin for enabling the ESP32-WROOM-32 module.

 ## Software
-There is PC-compatible (Windows, MACOSX, Linux, Raspbian, other ARM flavors, etc.) software to program and deploy the environment, firmware for the PCB is in software/arduino-1.8.13/, theres is software, drivers, etc. for commanding everything from the Jetson (or computer).
+There is PC-compatible (Windows, MACOSX, Linux, Raspbian, other ARM flavors, etc.) software with drivers to program and deploy the environment for commanding everything from the Jetson (or computer).
+Firmware for the PCB (compatible with a number of architectures) is located in software/arduino-1.8.13/.
 The main code was tested on PC and Jetson for easier modular tests while integrating.

 ## Firmware
-The firmware is portable across Arduino boards (it runs AVR, SAM, SAMD, NRF52, STM32F4, ESP32 and ESP32-S2 microcontrollers).
+The firmware is portable across Arduino boards (it runs on AVR, SAM, SAMD, NRF52, STM32F4, ESP32 and ESP32-S2 microcontrollers).
 Only pin definitions in software/arduino-1.8.13/portable/sketchbook/libraries/UArmForArduino/src/uArmPins.h need to be redefined.
-The script in software/jetson/install/flash_firmware_custom.sh automates the flashing process (only tested on AVR for now).
+The script in software/jetson/install/flash_firmware_custom.sh automates the flashing process.
 See software/arduino-1.8.13/portable/sketchbook/libraries/UArmForArduino/README.md for more explanations.

 ## ArduCAM Camarray
 An automated installation procedure and seemless handling for the driver code, all compatible with V4L2 and Gstreamer frameworks, allowing faster, easier and interchangeable inference using images, videos, a few network streaming protocols, V4L2-supported cameras (MIPI, USB, etc), etc., all accessible using the same interface.

 ## Custom uARM GCODE-based serial port controller in Python-3.7
-A custom controller communicating with the uARM firmware using a GCODE protocol through a USB connection to the serial port provides grad-based absolute coordinate with optional scaling with image frame dimensions for easy control.
-Bicubic easing, movement throttling, calibration, movement recording and replay, etc. are only available while using AVR and SAMD boards.
+A custom controller communicating with the uARM firmware using a GCODE protocol through a USB connection to the serial port provides grad-scaled absolute polar coordinate positioning for easy control.
+There is bicubic easing, a slowmove extension, calibration, movement recording and replay, etc.

 ## Multi-threading and multi-process management
 For faster and simpler parallel handling of the whole ecosystem, the main entrypoint process loop runs with parallel programs excluding the manager loop: the main camera/inference loop, a PID controller for the X axis, a PID controller for the Y axis and the uARM control process.
 Camera input is optionally threaded in 4 ways (no threading, video get, video show and both).